 Outside Category 1 blocks, lower or upper tier

-Choose Category 2 if: You want a solid matchday experience but still want some budget control, especially if you plan multiple matches.
+Choose Category 2 if: You want a solid matchday experience while keeping costs reasonable.

 Category 3